jodesarro/mtxdat-library/README.md

-# MTXdat library: A set of C++ functions to handle numeric data in the Matrix Market file format.
+# MTXdat library: A set of C++ functions to handle numeric data in the Matrix Market file format

 <p align="right"><a href="README.pt-br.md">Leia em português (br)</a></p>